 The true story—and an incredible, never-before-told admission—of golf’s most famous mistake

-It’s been half a century since the strangest day of my playing career—the final round of the 1968 Masters—but even at age 81 I can remember every detail as if it were yesterday.
+It’s been half a century since the strangest day of my playing career—the final round of the 1968 Masters—but even in my 80s I can remember every detail as if it were yesterday.

 What a battle.
 Sixteen players were within four strokes of Gary Player’s lead of six under par, including me and my pairing partner, reigning Open champion Roberto De Vicenzo, who celebrated his 45th birthday by holing out from the fairway at the 1st for eagle.
 Over the next 16 holes he added five birdies and was in the lead at 11 under, one ahead of Bob Goalby, playing two holes behind us.

 At 17, Roberto hit it stiff and holed for a sixth birdie to the roar of the crowd.
 But almost immediately, an even bigger roar rose from the 15th green where Goalby had made eagle to pull even at 12 under.
 It was a pretty wild moment—so wild that I neglected to pencil in Roberto’s score before leaving the green.

 At the 18th tee all I could think was, “Gee, if Roberto can par this he’ll have a great chance of winning.”
 But he pushed his drive, leaving no shot to the green, and made a bogey five.
 Understandably, he was distraught.

 We exited the green and sat down at the scorer’s table.
 Back then, that’s all it was, a table beside the green.
 As you checked your card, folks would be leaning in, making comments, asking you questions.

 I was still thinking, gosh, what a shame, as I wrote in the last two scores for Roberto—bogey 5 at the last and par 4 at 17—a 4 that was sadly, infamously incorrect.
 Then I slid the card across the table for Roberto to check.
 But he was still in semi-shock over his finish; he just sat there, head in hands.